TheSoulOfCorn/nerf_mipnerf_test/README.md

 ## FOR MILESTONE2
 - 11/1  mipnerf code is updated
 - 11/2  updated mipnerf rendered video with zoom-in, sorry for the transition is not very smooth.
 I basically generate video with two different camera positions.
 A smooth transition video may be polished with new position generation code later.
+- others (slight change of presentation logic)
+I would like to show my own nerf/mipnerf results/comparisons in the presentation of mip-nerf paper.
+I will not redo that in my final project presentation (though this is part of it).
+Instead I will concentrate on introduction of the neural scene flow fields.

 #### before start
 > This is a nerf & mipnerf implementation based on torch/torchlightning, mostly only supporting real scene (LLFF and 360° data).